informatics-isi-edu/ermrest/user-doc/annotation.md

 - `{ "column":` _columnname_ `, "descending": false }`: Sort according to the values in the _columnname_ column in ascending order.
 This is equivalent to the ERMrest sort specifier `@sort(` _columnname_ `)`.
 - `{ "column":` _columnname_ `}`: If omitted, the `"descending"` field defaults to `false` as per above.
 - `"` _columnname_ `"`: A bare _columnname_ is a short-hand for `{ "column":` _columnname_ `}`.

+#### 2015 Display Settings Hierarchy

+- The `"name"` setting applies *only* to the model element which is annotated.
+- The `"name_style"` setting applies to the annotated model element and is also the default for any nested element.
+- The `"row_name"` and `"row_order"` settings apply only to tables, but MAY be annotated at the schema level to set a schema-wide default, if appropriate in a particular model.
+Any table-level specification of these settings will override the behavior for that table.
+These settings on other model elements are meaningless and ignored.

+For hierarchically inheritable settings, an explicit setting of `null` will turn *off* inheritence and restore default behavior for that modele element and any of its nested elements.

 ### 2015 Facets